syndesisio/syndesis/design-proposals/002-filter-data.md

 In both cases, I expect to be able to apply basic string operations to the data to form a filter expression (contains, does not contain, starts with).
 For more details on options, see the Operator Support section here: http://camel.apache.org/simple.html

-Similar to logging, it would be nice if the UI provided help in creating filter expressions for new/inexperienced users (like through clickable examples).
+Similar to logging, the UI should help in creating filter expressions for new/inexperienced users (like through clickable examples or typed form inputs).
 The interface should also allow for advanced users to enter free form expressions.

 ### Tasks

 #### syndesis-ui

-* Evalute which editing modes should be supported
+* Evaluate which editing modes should be supported
   - Plain text fields (body & header filter) for complete control
   - Form like editing / creation of filter rules
 * Wonder whether it would be possible to list all available fields at that point e.g. in a drop down box ? (e.g. like for the datamapper ?)
 * We could have lines of dropdowns.
 Would be cool if the second drop down would change choices based on the data type of the given field.

 ```
-[ field_a, field_b, ... ]  [ contains, contains not, matches, is larger than, is smaller than, is, not... ] [ input text field for value]
+[ field_a, field_b, ... ]  [ contains, matches, ... (everythin supported by simple lang) ] [ input text field for value]
 ```

 * Multiple such lines could be combined for a singled filter.
 These lines would be combined with a logical "AND"